sftcd/cs2014/examples/shell/README.md

 - README.md - this file in markdown format
 - README.html - this file, in HTML format (```'make html'``` to update that from .md)
 - Makefile - to build the example and HTML (there's a clean target too)
+- filecount.sh - a shell script to count files (see below)

 After running ```'make'``` then this file will be produced (if all goes well):